MonsterBit-Org/Game-Contracts/README.md

 Contracts for the [MonsterBit](https://monsterbit.org/) collectible game.

 ## Contracts
-Important contracts
+Important contracts of the system

-### MonsterCore
+* MonsterCore - main contract, most interactions happen through its functions.
-Main contract, most interactions happen through its functions.
+* CEO - small contract that allows to give CEO role to two addresses.

 ## Test
 To test contracts